jump-dev/MathOptInterface.jl/docs/src/manual/implementing.md

 ### The incremental interface

-!!! tip
+!!! warning
-    Defining this interface is a lot of work.
+    Writing this interface is a lot of work.
 The easiest way is to consult the source code of a similar solver!

 To implement the incremental interface, implement the following functions: